CiderCoder/ChatGPT-Siri-Shortcut/README.md

 https://platform.openai.com/account/api-keys

-Step 2: Download one of the shortcut files or use the link below.
+Step 2: Download one of the shortcut files or use the links below.

 The Other Assistant for Siri